drawwithcode/2018-group-work-group-07/README.md

 - Voice

-With the speech recognition there is an interaction with two of the animals.
+With the speech recognition has been created two interactions.

 *Voice tool*: saying the name of the animals hidden the user will find two of them.
 In this way, will appear the armadillo and the butterfly.